What is a Fitness Trainer?

 The following are some types of fitness trainers:

-Group fitness instructors organize and lead group exercise sessions, which can include aerobic exercise, stretching, muscle conditioning, or meditation.
+- Group fitness instructors organize and lead group exercise sessions, which can include aerobic exercise, stretching, muscle conditioning, or meditation.
 Some classes are set to music.
 In these classes, instructors may select the music and choreograph an exercise sequence.
+Some may teach pre-choreographed routines that were originally created by fitness companies or other organizations.

-Fitness directors oversee the fitness-related aspects of a gym or other type of health club.
+- Fitness and wellness coordinators oversee the fitness-related aspects of a gym or other type of health club.
 They often handle administrative duties, such as scheduling personal training sessions for clients or creating workout incentive programs.
 They often select and order fitness equipment for their facility.

 What is the workplace of a Fitness Trainer like?